huutuan1705/RedLightViolation/README.md

 ![image](https://github.com/user-attachments/assets/4a434146-6599-4635-b972-7303b94719c2)

-- Usser can click “Save image and video” if they want save data in database and website will be reloaded.
+- Usser can click “SAVE VIDEO AND IMAGE” if they want save data in database and website will be reloaded.